Aegina or Hydra: Which Greek Saronic Island Is Better to Visit?

 Reasons Not To Go To Hydra & Aegina

-Aegina and Hydra are undoubtedly captivating destinations, each boasting their unique charm and allure.
+Aegina and Hydra are undoubtedly captivating destinations, each boasting its unique charm and allure.
 As you’ve seen, they offer a rich blend of natural beauty, cultural heritage, and tranquil vibes, making them popular choices for travelers seeking a taste of Greek island life.

 However, like any travel destination, they also have a few downsides worth considering.
 Here’s a look at some aspects that might be seen as less favorable, helping you to make a well-rounded decision for your trip.